-In Part 2 of the series on taming the fear of missing out (FOMO) and increasing the joy of missing out (JOMO), I describe three steps that build on each other to help you face and control FOMO.
-(Part 1 describes the problem of FOMO and how the overuse of social media aggravates.)
+In Part 2 of the series on taming the fear of missing out (FOMO) and increasing the joy of missing out (JOMO), I describe three tasks that build on each other to help you face and control FOMO.
+(Part 1 describes the dangerous overuse of social media.)
 After you make the steps in this article part of your life, periodically review them to see how you are doing.
 For example, after 30 days, six months, and one year, check these steps.
 If you maintain a journal to help you navigate your life, consider adding these steps to the journal as milestones.

 Let’s get real right now and say this out loud: “I cannot be everywhere at all times and always be doing the coolest things ever—and that’s OK!”
-Now, for a more profound impact, say it slower two more times and with a calm focus on yourself.
+Now, for a deeper impact, say it slower two more times and with a calm focus on yourself.

 Doesn’t that feel good?
-Admitting to yourself and accepting that you have anxiety about something impossible to do can lift a weight of imagined shortfalls release to the universe.
-To acknowledge insecurity is to end a resistance that blocks you from looking at a problem.
+Admitting to yourself and accepting that you have anxiety about something impossible to do can lift a weight of imagined shortfalls and release it.
+To acknowledge insecurity is to end a resistance that blocks you from looking at as a problem you can fix.
 After this liberating recognition, you can start to overcome the problem.

-For most people, eliminating social media accounts ultimately would be unnecessary or impractical and is not what we at Presence Global advocate.
-However, after seeing that distraction for distraction’s sake aggravates your restlessness and feelings of dissatisfaction, you can accept limiting your engagement with electronic media.
+For most people, eliminating all social media accounts would be unnecessary or impractical and is not what we at Presence Global advocate.
+However, after seeing that distraction for distraction’s sake aggravates your restlessness, anxiety, and dissatisfaction, you can accept limiting your engagement with electronic media.
 If the systematic pursuit of distraction is a regular part of your life, I recommend a severe reassessment of what makes life meaningful.

 One cognitive-behavioral therapy (CBT) technique prescribes setting aside a specific period in the day to check all your social media outlets.
-Let’s say that you take the bus home from work or school every day from 5:30 to 6:10 pm (or any time after school).
-Make this your only time of day to check your accounts.
+Let’s say that you take the bus home from work or school every day from 5:30 to 6:00 pm (or any time after school).
+Make this your only time on a weekday to check your accounts.
 According to CBT, the point is to set periods for catching up with social media to free the rest of the day.
 Notably, one time not to start on social media or check the news is just before sleeping at night.

 Checking social media or the news shortly before going to bed can delay sleep and reduce sleep quality.
 Research in recent years has shown that getting enough good quality sleep is far more important than we previously understood.
 The National Alliance for Mental Illness (NAMI.org) recommends not looking at a computer or phone screen for at least one hour before going to bed and not having a computer device in the bedroom.
 NAMI offers its reasoning for this and other practices on its website.